eddie8615/prediction_modelling_in_r/README.md

 # Prediction_Modelling_in_R
-All contents in this repository is from Prediction Modelling module of ASH&HI at King's College London
+All contents in this repository is from Prediction Modelling module of ASH&HI at King's College London\
+This repository is for self-studying R codes from practical sessions.
+Each session has different topics regarding prediction modelling.

 ## Contents